Top Rated Civil Attorney Los Angeles

 An equitable claim asks the court to order a party to stop or start a specific action.
 These claims can also be combined with requests for monetary damages.
 Equitable claims can result in a temporary restraining order or an injunction.
 For example, someone might make an equitable claim to stop the destruction of property, improper transfer of land, or the solicitation of a business’ customers.

-Imagine that you own an art gallery and signed a contract with a local artist to display a particular piece.
+Imagine that you own an art gallery in Los Angeles and signed a contract with a local artist to display a particular piece.
 If the artist doesn’t deliver the piece, a court can then order that artist to deliver what was promised or pay a fine.
 In some cases, the court may modify the contract to make it fairer for both parties.
 The court may also cancel or rescind the agreement altogether if the deal is deemed overly unfair.

 4. Landlord-Tenant Issues

 Courts handle all kinds of disputes between landlords and tenants.
-For example, if a landlord is attempting to evict a tenant for some reason or if tenants need to sue for the return of their security deposits.
+For example, if a Los Angeles landlord is attempting to evict a tenant for some reason or if tenants need to sue for the return of their security deposits.

 One of the most essential landlord-tenant issues is not necessarily about the substance of the problem, but if the claim was filed correctly.

-For example, a landlord can not simply change the locks to evict a tenant.
+For example, a landlord in Los Angeles can not simply change the locks to evict a tenant.
 This “self-help eviction” can get the landlord in trouble, even if the tenant legally deserved an eviction.
 A court makes the eviction decision, not the landlord.
 Working outside of the proper procedure can work against the landlord’s interests.

 Do I Need a Lawyer?